Every home improvement project calls for thinking ahead. That’s a given!

 Affordably Priced Shed Site Prep

-Coming in at a little under $5.50 per square foot, this pad is large enough for a shed with 8’x12’ dimensions.
+Coming in right around $6.00 per square foot, this pad is large enough for a shed with 8’x12’ dimensions.

 Generally, the bigger your shed pad, the lower the cost per square foot.
-This pad is large enough for an entire garage and starts under $3.20 per square foot!
+This pad is large enough for an entire prefab garage and starts under $3.60 per square foot!

 As you can see there are very affordably priced options for gravel shed pads!
 In fact, you can download the entire Site Preparations price sheet here!
 You can also contact us for a custom quote, and we will personally assist you in calculating how much your own shed site prep will cost!